vietquynh27/ThereminPi/README.md

 # ThereminPi HAW

-ThereminPi is a project of 3 Media Engineering students: Burak Caner, Quynh Nguyen & Simon Rhöde from the HAW Hamburg in the frame of our course IT-System.
+ThereminPi is a project of 3 Media Engineering students: Burak Caner, Quynh Nguyen & Simon Rode from the HAW Hamburg in the frame of our course IT-System.

 This repository include the code to build a midi-based Theremin from Raspberry Pi (3 Model B) and HC-SR04 Ultrasonic Sensors

 ## Installation

-TODO:
+TODO: Write installation instructions

 ## Usage